 - Inclusion of a margin above best estimate in FRS 101.
 Solvency II technical provisions include a risk margin calculated on a different basis - Differences in discounting.
 In Solvency II all technical provision cash flows are discounted using the EIOPA yield curve.
-In FRS 101 only some lines of business are discounted and these are discounted using a different discount rate - Inclusion of an allowance for Events Not In Data ('ENIDs') in Solvency II, covering estimates of low frequency events that are not captured in historical data sets - Solvency II technical provisions are net of future premium cash flows where premium income due in the future is covered within the bound contract terms and conditions - For future exposures, Solvency II considers only the best estimate of liability cash flows and not an unearned premium reserve (as is covered in FRS 101).
-As a result, profit relating to future exposures (after allowance for ENIDs) will come through as a difference in the liability valuation, and - Within Solvency II, an allowance for reinsurer default is calculated, this is relatively small for most RSA entities, however, some entities are fully reinsured within the Group and as such this allowance for default contributes materially to the net technical provisions.
+In FRS 101 only some lines of business are discounted and these are discounted using a different discount rate - Difference in the treatment of expenses for claim provisions, Solvency II being on an ongoing basis and FRS 101assuming the business is put into run off - Inclusion of an allowance for Events Not In Data ('ENIDs') in Solvency II, covering estimates of low frequency events that are not captured in historical data sets - Solvency II technical provisions are net of future premium cash flows where premium income due in the future is covered within the bound contract terms and conditions - For future exposures, Solvency II considers only the best estimate of liability cash flows and expenses and not an unearned premium reserve (as is covered in FRS 101).
+As a result, profit relating to future exposures (after allowance for ENIDs) will come through as a difference in the liability valuation, and - Within Solvency II, an allowance for reinsurer default is calculated.
+This is particularly relevant to RSAII which has significant reinsurance arrangements in place.

-The following table quantifies the differences in the Solvency II net technical provisions and the equivalent FRS 101 provisions (net of deferred acquisition costs) for each material Solvency II line of business.
+The following table quantifies the differences in the Solvency II net technical provisions (inclusive of Risk Margin) and the equivalent FRS 101 provisions (net of deferred acquisition costs) for each material Solvency II line of business.
 The table is followed by notes explaining how the different valuation approaches set out above contribute to the differences observed for each line of business.